metherw2/odin-recipes/README.md

 Through the Odin Project I have been introduced to HTML, VSCode, Git, and GitHub.
 To date I have completed 42% of The Odin Projects' 'Foundations Course'.
 MW 2022-10-03.

+I have completed 48% of The Odin Project Foundations course, and 50% of the CSS Foundations.
+I need to collect notes for previous lessons.
+--Use 'Knowledge Check' to help format notes.